cfraz89/tapioca/README.md

     :| "Other" <-> #other

 ```
 Then in this example, for each row, the fields of ExampleRecord will precede the "Other" column field.
 Note that when decoding a spliced CSV with Headers, order of each field of ExampleRecord within the row is inferred from the order of the CSV headers.
 It is not required that the CSV's ExampleRecord columns are contiguous.

+Refer to the *NestedEncode* and *NestedDecode* examples to see this in practice.